aliouuuw/travelex/docs/tasks.md

     - [ ] Create booking summary with full route visibility
     - [ ] Handle payment processing for segment bookings

-## Phase 6: Vehicle & Luggage Management Convex Migration ⏳ **NEXT PRIORITY**
+## Phase 6: Vehicle & Luggage Management Convex Migration ✅ **COMPLETED**

 ### **Migration Overview**
-The vehicle and luggage management systems are fully functional in Supabase and need to be migrated to Convex for consistency with the rest of the platform.
-This migration will complete the core business logic migration phase.
+The vehicle and luggage management systems have been successfully migrated from Supabase to Convex, completing the core business logic migration phase.
+All management systems now use Convex for consistent real-time data layer across the platform.

 ### **Current State Analysis**
 - **Vehicle Management:** ✅ **100% Complete in Supabase**